 Financial Aid Displacement: What Families and Scholarship Providers Should Know

 Students and their families are often surprised to realize some colleges reduce their financial aid packages when the student earns private scholarship dollars—a practice called financial aid displacement or award displacement.
 Colleges that practice displacement say it helps free up more funds for more students; students and families say it unfairly punishes those making the effort to earn scholarships.
 Whatever your perspective, it’s a complicated issue without easy answers, and COVID-19-related upheaval has only added to the confusion.

 The most accurate description we’ve seen of displacement is “the Catch-22 of financial aid”—and because it’s so controversial and has a major impact on students and schools, it is increasingly at the forefront of education discussions.
 Here’s a look at recent developments.

-Last year, the Maryland state legislature barred its public colleges and universities from practicing displacement.
-It’s the first time that a state has weighed in on the issue; they did so in response to a two-year-long campaign led by the nonprofit Central Scholarship, who grew frustrated with the number of times “they would award a student money and a university would reduce that student’s financial aid by the same amount.”
+Thus far, Maryland is the only state that has barred public colleges and universities from practicing displacement.
+The state legislation passed in 2017, in response to a two-year-long campaign led by the nonprofit Central Scholarship, who grew frustrated with the number of times “they would award a student money and a university would reduce that student’s financial aid by the same amount.”

 Proactive Scholarship Providers

 As legislatures take a wait-and-see approach, some scholarship providers are working to take matters into their own hands.
 At the forefront of financial aid innovation is The Michael and Susan Dell Foundation, whose Dell Scholars program is managed by Scholarship America.
 They take unique approaches to scholarship aid that reduce the chance of displacement.
 (They have also committed $100 million to help communities around the world deal with COVID-19.)